Lemniscate-SHA-256/Lemniscate-SHA-256/README.md

 Wu wei polymath, so I act by the sword of kaizen and through my Tao.

-Finding my hakagure.
-Maybe College Dropout.
+Find my hakagure.
+Maybe college dropout.
+Something about studying telecom engineering.
 Self-taught.

 Anyigba sesẽ gake agama zɔna blewu (Éwé) ~ "The earth is hard but the chameleon walks softly"